abid-2362/ultimate-todo-app-part1-step1/readme.md

 # Todo Rest API in TpyeScript and NodeJS
-it is very initial step in learning TypeScript and creating REST API in TypeScript with NodeJS
+Boilerplate to start implementing the REST API in typescript with TDD Approach